adeoke/django-quarantine-workout-graphql/README.md

 *NB: It is also possible to use `invoke` with the shortened word `inv`, so from here on I will refer to the short form name for the task manager.*

-# Task manager
+# The invoke task manager

-I have used `invoke` for tasks when running locally, but can also be used on a container itself.
+Invoke is used for simplifying repetitive tasks run locally on the host machine.

-If you are unfamiliar with invoke see basic usage here:
+If you are unfamiliar with invoke then please see basic usage here:

 ```http request
 http://docs.pyinvoke.org/en/stable/getting-started.html
 ```

-Purely for my convenience I have added a couple of tasks to speed up my development and testing.
 You can get a list of all the tasks with the command:

 ```shell script